 Donald Johnson, 57, was director and then managing director of Nasdaq's market intelligence desk before retiring in September 2009.
 In May he pleaded guilty to one count of securities fraud for his scheme, which ran from 2006 until 2009.

 He was responsible for monitoring the stocks of companies traded on the Nasdaq as well as giving the companies information and analyses about trading in their stocks.
 As a result, Johnson received advance information about upcoming companies' earnings, news releases and personnel changes.

 Federal prosecutors accused him of using that inside information on at least eight occasions, reaping $641,000.
 Securities regulators said there was a ninth illegal trade that brings the total ill-gotten gains to just over $755,000.

-Johnson reaped his biggest gain in late 2007 when he made more than $175,000 from buying United Therapeutics Corp. shares after learning early that a trial for its hypertension drug Tyvaso was successful.
+Johnson's biggest gain was in late 2007 when he made more than $175,000 from buying United Therapeutics Corp

 Judge Anthony Trenga sentenced Johnson to serve 42 months in prison followed by one year of supervised release.
 The judge also signed a forfeiture order for the $755,000 amount.